oracle/python-oracledb/doc/src/user_guide/globalization.rst

     mode``.
 Data stored with a numeric offset such as ``+00:00`` can be fetched.

-In the python-oracledb Thin mode, output type handlers need to be used to perform date and number localizations.
+In python-oracledb Thin mode, output type handlers need to be used to perform date and number localizations.
 The examples below show a simple conversion and also how the Python locale module can be used.
 Type handlers like those below can also be used in python-oracledb Thick mode.

 To convert numbers: